Tanesha Beckford, MD

 Average salary during fellowship

 Varies based on program.
-Some programs pay PGY-4, 5, or 6 level salary and others offer a more competitive salary.
+Some programs pay a PGY-4, 5, or 6 level salary and others offer a more competitive salary.
 Moonlighting opportunities, if offered/allowed by a program, will also influence yearly salary.

 PREPARING TO APPLY